-The type of training that you do should be specific to you and your sport.
+This principle relates to the type of training that you do.
+It should be specific to you and your sport.
 You should train the energy system which you use predominantly (i.e. don’t run 5,000 meters in training if you’re a sprinter!) and the fitness and skill components most important to your sport, for example, agility, balance or muscular endurance.

 You should also test the components which are important in your sport to see your strengths and weaknesses.
 With this information, you can focus on improving your weak points.

 Use it or lose it!
 Basically, if you stop training then the improvements you have made will be reversed.
 So if you are ill or have a holiday and do not train for a period of time (even as little as a week) you may not be able to resume training at the point where you left off.